 Today, not only charities and NGOs accept donations online.
-In the times of influencers, blogging, and esports, donations have become a way of making a living for multiple emerging occupations, including professional gamers.
+In the times of influencers, blogging, and esports, online donations have become a way of making a living for multiple emerging occupations, including professional gamers.

 Gaming is a fast-growing and promising market now.
 Experts expect the video games industry will reach $200 billion in value in just three years, up from $155 billion in 2020.
 Mobile and cloud are two kinds of gaming contributing most to this growth.
-The latest moneymaking trends in the industry are subscription services and in-game sales, with the latter driven by a frenzy around free-to-play games like Fortnite or League of Legends.
+The latest online fundraising trends in the industry are subscription services and in-game sales, with the latter driven by a frenzy around free-to-play games like Fortnite or League of Legends.

 Moreover, professionally playing video games can also be a lucrative field of activity.
 The global esports market revenue is evaluated at around $950 million in 2020, with a projected growth to $1.6 billion by 2023.
-These sums are the total of sponsorships, advertising, media rights, publisher fees, merchandise, tickets, streaming, and, of course, donations.
+These sums are the total of sponsorships, advertising, media rights, publisher fees, merchandise, tickets, streaming, and, of course, online donations.

 1. Stream on Twitch